RepoDynamics/PyPackIT/docs/website/source/index.md

 in your software development process, the user manual covers everything you need to know to fully leverage {{pp_meta.name}}'s capabilities.
-Acting as the main reference for new and experienced users alike, this section also provides a full overview of all configurations, metadata, and settings that can be used to fully customize {{pp_meta.name}} to your specific needs.
 :::

 :::{card} News: Stay Informed with {{pp_meta.name}} Updates